appuio/docs/services/webserver/webserver.rst

             - docker:dind
         script:
             - docker login -u $USERNAME -p $PASSWORD
-            - docker pull appuio/docs_webserver:latest
+            - docker pull appuio/docs-webserver:latest
-            - docker build . --cache-from=appuio/docs_webserver -t appuio/docs_webserver
+            - docker build . --cache-from=appuio/docs-webserver -t appuio/docs-webserver
-            - docker push appuio/docs_webserver:latest
+            - docker push appuio/docs-webserver:latest

 This would already work for a successful deployment to APPUiO as the OpenShift platform can get its images directly from Docker Hub.
-However, if we want to take advantage of the internal APPUiO registry, we will need some further configuration.
+However, if we want to take full advantage of Gitlab CI and the internal APPUiO registry, we will need some further configuration.
 More about this will be explained in one of the following sections.

 **Disclaimer**